mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

     Y_{n1} & \bar{V}_{1} + \cdots+ Y_{nn}\bar{V}_{n} = \frac{{P}_{n} - j{Q}_{n}}{\bar{V}_{n}^*}.
 	\end{aligned}
 ```
-The Gauss-Seidel method directly solves the above system of equations, albeit with very slow convergence, almost linearly with the size of the system.
-Consequently, this method needs many iterations to achieve the desired solution [[4]](@ref inDepthPowerFlowSolutionReference).
-The Gauss-Seidel method convergence time increases significantly for large-scale systems and can exhibit convergence problems for systems with high active power transfers.
-However, the Newton-Raphson and Gauss-Seidel methods are used complementary, meaning that power flow programs implement both.
-Gauss-Seidel method is used to rapidly determine an approximate solution from a "flat start", and then the Newton-Raphson method is used to obtain the final accurate solution [[5]](@ref inDepthPowerFlowSolutionReference).
+While the Gauss-Seidel method directly solves the system of equations, it suffers from very slow convergence, which increases almost linearly with the system size, necessitating numerous iterations to obtain the desired solution [[4]](@ref inDepthPowerFlowSolutionReference).
+Moreover, the convergence time of the Gauss-Seidel method increases significantly for large-scale systems and can face convergence issues for systems with high active power transfers.
+Nevertheless, power flow programs utilize both the Gauss-Seidel and Newton-Raphson methods in a complementary manner.
+Specifically, the Gauss-Seidel method is employed to obtain a quick approximate solution from a "flat start", while the Newton-Raphson method is utilized to obtain the final accurate solution [[5]](@ref inDepthPowerFlowSolutionReference).

-In general, the Gauss-Seidel method is based on the above system of equations, where the set of non-linear equations has ``n`` complex equations, and one of these equations describes the slack bus.
-Consequently, one of these equations can be removed resulting in the power flow problem with ``n-1`` equations.
+The Gauss-Seidel method is typically based on the system of equations with ``n`` complex equations, one of which represents the slack bus.
+As a result, one equation can be eliminated, resulting in a power flow problem with ``n-1`` equations.

 ---

 #### Method Implementation
-To solve the AC power flow and find the bus voltage magnitudes and angles using the Gauss-Seidel method, JuliaGrid provides the following sequence of functions:
+To solve the AC power flow and determine the bus voltage magnitudes and angles, the Gauss-Seidel method can be used with the help of JuliaGrid.
+The sequence of functions provided by JuliaGrid for this purpose is shown below:
 ```julia-repl
 system = powerSystem("case14.h5")
 acModel!(system)